AsaiYusuke/6502_test_executor/README.md

 - When a test terminates with an error, its callback trace can be output.
 - Test evaluations can be executed at any address.
-- Test ROM image is detected from debug information file.
+- Test ROM images are detected from debug information file.

 ## How to use